martijnwalraven/meteor-ios/README.md

 ## License

-Meteor for iOS is available under the MIT license.
+Meteor iOS is available under the MIT license.
 See the LICENSE file for more info.

 The Todos example contains icons provided by [Icons8](http://icons8.com) under the [Creative Commons Attribution-NoDerivs 3.0 Unported license](https://creativecommons.org/licenses/by-nd/3.0/).